SolardiaX/AWS-Serverless-VideoConverter/README.md

 ## Debug

-The application can be debug locally with the `sam ` command.
+The application can debug locally with the `sam ` command.
 To debug you should build it with the `sam build` command first.

 ```bash
 sam build